mucommander/mucommander/readme.txt

 -----------------------

 New features:
-- Created a bookmarks:// file system and added the default alt B keyboard shortcut to access it.
+- Created a bookmark:// file system and added the default alt B keyboard shortcut to access it.
+- It's now possible to configure muCommander to auto-detect the shell encoding or to force it to a specific encoding.
+- Editors and Viewers are now centered on the current window rather than set to the upper-left corner of the screen.

 Improvements:
 - Non automatic sizing of columns is now working properly and preserved in the